longview/SonyMDRemote/Readme.md

 * Pin 5 to Pin 5

 ## Use
-To connect, select a COM port from the selector.
-Then click Remote On, and Update to poll basic information.
+To connect, select a COM port from the selector, then click Get Info to start everything for playback/edit mode.

 The textbox below logs the received data and debug info.

-Click Get Info and wait for completion, then Populate to show all track names in a list.

 You can double click the leftmost part of a row to tell the MD to play a specific track.
 The currently playing track is bolded.